 Meeting Christina, now his wife, is what finally dropped the art anchor.
 No longer could he travel at fifty percent of his time, being gone from two things he loved; art and her.
 The great unknown of a sculpting career was chartable by the many juried art shows in this wonderful country.
 Adventure, freedom, and challenge filled his heart as the journey commenced to create objects both he and others viewed as integral belongings to their living spaces.

 Salem now has art in nearly every state of the country as well as in several other countries.
-Larger pieces have been installed in private corporate settings in sizes as tall as twelve feet, while most pieces adorn the homes of art lovers.
+Larger pieces have been installed in private corporate settings in sizes as tall as twenty-five feet, while most pieces adorn the homes of art lovers.
 Two separate art museum collection acquisitions are currently underway by collectors; Racine, WI Art Museum and Springfield, MA Art Museum.
 A number of faithful patrons have strong and growing collections of Salem’s sculptures and enjoy watching his escalating progression of style expected with each coming year.
 He believes art must first be attractive before it can communicate a successful message to us.
 He believes it could only be an artist that willed the mystery of human consciousness to explore and experience itself in a physical world.
 His sculptures are expected to be entities of themselves, delivering beauty, sure of their purpose.
 Nearly all human efforts are basic to the resistance of entropy, as we long to escape death and decay.
 The choice for wood as his main sculpting medium exemplifies resurrection by taking something that has died and giving it new life: a beauty unimagined beyond its original state.
 This fulfilling pursuit has blessed the living environments for hundreds of people and allowed Salem to raise a family on the sole income of an art profession.